apache/iceberg/docs/flink-connector.md

 The underlying catalog database (`hive_db` in the above example) will be created automatically if it does not exist when writing records into the Flink table.
 {{< /hint >}}

-## Table managed in hadoop catalog
+## Table managed in Hadoop catalog

-The following SQL will create a Flink table in current Flink catalog, which maps to the iceberg table `default_database.flink_table` managed in hadoop catalog.
+The following SQL will create a Flink table in current Flink catalog, which maps to the iceberg table `default_database.flink_table` managed in Hadoop catalog.

 ```sql
 CREATE TABLE flink_table (